A Survey on Speech Deepfake Detection: Fully Deepfake detection

 \subsubsection{Time-Delay Neural Network (TDNN)}

 TDNN is widely recognized in tasks like speech recognition by converting acoustic signals into phonetic representations.
-Various efforts have been made to utilize TDNN variants, such as ECAPA-TDNN, for spoofed audio detection \cite{Chang2019TransferRepresentation, Caceres2021Vox, Chen2021urchannel, wu2022fusionTDNN}.
-However, the performance of TDNN in antispoofing countermeasures remains suboptimal compared to their effectiveness in speaker verification.
+Various efforts have been made to utilize TDNN variants, such as ECAPA-TDNN, for speech Deepfake detection \cite{Chang2019TransferRepresentation, Caceres2021Vox, Chen2021urchannel}.
+However, the performance of TDNN in Deepfake countermeasures remains suboptimal compared to their effectiveness in speaker verification.